Schinzel/js-transpiler/README.md

 generate JavaScript without using annotations.
 - `KotlinClass` and `KotlinEnum` accept Java classes as arguments.
 Note, annotations do not work on Java classes.
+- Instant serialization now works out of the box.
+Remove any `InstantSerializer` that was required in earlier versions.
 ### 1.3.2
 _2020-08-01_
 - Moved sample code to test source.
 This so that dependency to Atexpose does not become